One of my very good friends, and number one fan (hey, his words, not mine!) sent me an email last week with the following subject line:

 Well, lo and behold, after 45 minutes in the oven, it appeared as though the batter had miraculously turned into a viable cake.

 AH!
-I was so overfilled with joy that, as soon as I managed to take the cake out of the pan, (hmpft… THAT proved to be quite the challenge… my pan was NOT springform!
-Need I say more? ) I took a picture with my cell phone and emailed it to my friend.
+I was so overfilled with joy that, as soon as I managed to take the cake out of the pan, (hmpft… THAT proved to be quite the challenge… my pan was did NOT have a removable bottom… Need I say more? ) I took a picture with my cell phone and emailed it to my friend.

 Now, I’m way too humble to copy what his exact response was.
 Let’s just leave it at: he was impressed!